distribution/distribution/docs/deploying.md

   3. Restart the registry if it does not start automatically.

-  4. When you push images to the registries in the list, their non-distributable layers will be pushed to the registry.
+  4. When you push images to the registries in the list, their non-distributable layers are pushed to the registry.

       > **Warning**: Non-distributable artifacts typically have restrictions on
       > how and where they can be distributed and shared.
 Only use this feature